Kingxukai/linux/Documentation/kbuild/makefiles.rst

     ...

-  The first example utilises the trick that a config option expands to "y" when selected.
+  The first example utilises the woke trick that a config option expands to "y" when selected.

 KBUILD_RUSTFLAGS